In anticipation of the completion of the Direct Democracy Global Network, the key goals of the network are described below.

 i.
 Voters can bypass AI-generated information containing falsehoods and misrepresentations, and actively participate in elections and influence legislative decision-making, by using the network’s person-to-person and teleconferencing tools to engage in real-time, face-to-face interactions with other network users.

-To summarize, the proposed 10 step voter-driven transformation process empowers voters worldwide to re-invent democracy and thereby increase their control over their lives and their governments.
+To summarize, the 10 Step Process enables voters worldwide to re-invent democracy and thereby increase their control over their lives and their governments.

 Notably, the U.S. political system is used above and below as a case in point of key causes characterizing global democracy decline due to its recent ranking internationally as a "flawed democracy" -- a sharp contrast to its formerly heralded model democracy.